 At Blue Compass, we work with businesses to improve their local SEO with strategic keywords and tactics.
 The nuances that surround local SEO and Google My Business strategies can be a bit overwhelming to small business owners with so many other important tasks to accomplish, but our SEO experts encourage businesses to make it a priority!
 Optimizing your GMB profile is one of the easiest ways you can start appearing in local search results.

-In this blog post, we’re going to dig into what helps your Google My Business (GMB) page stand out, how to get on the first page of Google and how to optimize GMB listings (we’ll even throw in some other local SEO tips for good measure).
+In this blog post, we’re sharing GMB tips to help optimize your Google My Business listing and get to the top of search engine result pages (SEPRs).
+We’ll even throw in some other local SEO and SEM best practices for good measure.

-Tip #1: Be Thorough With Your Listing Information
+GMB Tip #1: Be Thorough With Your Basic Google My Business Profile Information

 - Business category

 - Business description

 - Types of payment accepted

 Include keywords in your business description and be specific with your business category to show up for the most relevant searches.

 Businesses with over 100 images get 1,065% more website clicks than the average business.

 Visual content is simply more compelling and catches a user's attention far better than text.
 By using your own photos, you have more control over the look of your GMB listing.
 It’s common to see user-generated content from customers as the default images for listings, and as much as we appreciate aspiring Instagram stars, they generally result in lower quality images you may or may not want representing your brand.
 Avoid customers controlling your online image by providing your own photos.